arsam31/SAAC02-Notes/README.md

 - Can share between accounts using AWS RAM

 ### Storage Gateway
+- When you think of storage gateway, think of extension, migration and backups.

 - Hybrid Storage Virtual Application (On-premise)
   - Can be run inside AWS as part of certain disaster recovery scenarios